Payment systems

 What is a Payment Gateway System?

+What is a payment gateway, and how does it work?
 A payment gateway system is a combination of technical devices and digital solutions needed for organizing a digital or offline all-in-one point of sale.
 In more detail, an online payment gateway system is a network processing set that connects sellers and buyers to accomplish transactions.
-In the offline sector, a payment gateway can be imagined as a POS terminal that connects the bank accounts of a merchant and a customer.
+In the offline sector, a gateway can be imagined as a POS terminal that connects the bank accounts of a merchant and a customer.

 Payment Gateway Scheme